telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 ## Description

 By design, when the Fiddler Everywhere application is closed, it restores the default operating system proxy settings.
 However, on rare occasions, the application ends unexpectedly due to various reasons such as a software crash, OS interruption, hardware failure, and so on.
-In these case how can I restore the default proxy settings and avoid losing the Internet connectivity?
+In this case, how can I restore the default proxy settings and avoid losing the Internet connectivity?

 ## Solution